20 Ways to Live a More Frugal Lifestyle

 9. DIY your beauty routine

-If you typically go for expensive facials or weekly manicures, switch it up and DIY some of your beauty routine.
+If you typically go for expensive facials or weekly manicures, switch it up and DIY some of your beauty routines.
 Maybe get your nails done professionally every other week and do them yourself on the off weeks.

 10. Watch your thermostat